tylertitsworth/5th-age-srd/Classes/Psion.md

 #### Epic Feat

-If you don't like the first random wizard affinity you select for the day, you can determine another random wizard affinity.
+If you don't like the first random wizard affinity you select for the full recovery, you can determine another random wizard affinity.
 You're stuck with the second one.

 ---

 ### Trace of the Divine

 You gain 1 affinity of Cleric.
 Whenever you take a full heal-up, randomly choose a cleric spell of the highest level you can cast.
-For the rest of the day, you know this cleric affinity and can cast it according to its normal usage pattern—at-will, once per battle, recharge, or full recovery—when that option is rolled during your turn.
+For the rest of the full recovery, you know this cleric affinity and can cast it according to its normal usage pattern—at-will, once per battle, recharge, or full recovery—when that option is rolled during your turn.

 If the cleric affinity refers to Wisdom, you can replace that ability score with references to Charisma.

 #### Adventurer Feat

-At the start of the day, choose a random cleric invocation, excepting those from the healing domain.
-You can use that invocation as if you were a cleric once this day as a quick action.
+At the start of the full recovery, choose a random cleric invocation, excepting those from the healing domain.
+You can use that invocation as if you were a cleric once this full recovery as a quick action.

 #### Champion Feat